gbif/data-blog/content/post/2021-05-05-derivedDatasets.md

 ```
 etc.

 Secondly, in the interest of reproducibility, make sure to deposit your dataset somewhere publicly accessible (e.g. Zenodo).
-When you're ready, go to the [derived dataset form](https://www.gbif.org/derived-dataset/register) and fill it out as shown here:
+When you're ready, go to the [derived dataset tool](https://www.gbif.org/derived-dataset/register) and fill it out as shown below.

 ![](/post/2021-05-05-derivedDatasets_files/dd_form.png)